RoseLeighton/HackableDEF/md/tmp.md

 and find ways to collaboratively act upon these issues.
-We also looked at the ways in which projects matched Pekka Himanen’s hacker learning model in which a continuously evolving learning and doing environment is shaped by the learners themselves (Himanen 2001).
+We also looked at the ways in which projects matched Pekka Himanen’s hacker learning model in which a continuously evolving learning and doing environment is shaped by the learners themselves (Himanen, 2001).
 Another criterion was the presence of a social model that Himanen assigns to the hacker ethic.
 In this model, projects usually start with somebody’s initiative whose limited knowledge or resources only allow him to develop his idea to a